 This endeavour starts with Australian Angus genetics.
-Through our relationship with the Australian Angus Society, our breed genetics continue to be developed to produce higher growth rate, higher yielding animals with higher feed conversion ratios.
-That means more high quality beef with fewer demands on our feed, water and land resources.
+Through our relationship with the Australian Angus Society, our breed genetics continue to be developed to produce higher growth rate, higher yielding animals with higher more efficient feed conversion ratios.
+Improved genetics means high quality beef can be produced with fewer demands on our feed, water and land resources.
 Importantly, it also means less un-utilised energy from the animal’s feed being lost through animal wastes, methane emissions and processing wastes.
-To enter the CAAB program, cattle must have at least 75% Angus breed content.
+Cattle eligible for the CAAB program must be 100% to a minimum 75% Angus parentage.

-In Australia, the National Feedlot Accreditation Scheme requires auditing of accredited feedlots to ensure their operations are meeting environmental standards including waste capture and management.
+In Australia, the National Feedlot Accreditation Scheme requires auditing of accredited feedlots to ensure their operations are meeting environmental, social and sustainable standards including waste water capture and management, animal emissions, animal waste capture, noise levels and methods to combat odours.
 All cattle entering the CAAB program must come through such an accredited feedlot.

-CAAB’s processor partners have been selected for their skills and capabilities in processing cattle into high quality beef and their environmental management programs including water use and recycling, energy utilisation, and waste capture and management.
-These programs are audited as part of their AUS-MEAT processing audits.
+CAAB’s processing partners have been selected for their skills and capabilities in processing high quality beef in line with their personal commitment to ethical farming practices and sustainability.
+This includes their environmental management programs including water use and recycling, energy utilisation, and waste capture and management.
+These programs are independently audited as part of their AUS-MEAT processing audits and undertaken as required.

-Throughout the entire production chain of Certified Australian Angus Beef, emphasis is on developing leading edge standards, training, management and auditing at every step to produce beef as good as it can be – from both quality and environmental standpoints.
-That’s why the Certified Australian Angus Beef brand is Australia’s most awarded beef.
+Throughout the entire production chain of Certified Australian Angus Beef, the emphasis is on developing leading edge standards, training and management practice at every step to produce beef as good as it can be – from both quality and environmental standpoints.
+Each and every part of the supply chain is independently audited by recognised organisations offering our customer’s assurance in this wonderful grain fed beef product and that’s why the Certified Australian Angus Beef brand is Australia’s most awarded beef.